 There was a time when I was a different person.
 A kinder person, a softer person, less stressed and fragile, more hopeful than cynic.
 There was a time when I was a happier person.
 I don’t really know that girl anymore.
 But I miss her.
 I think I liked her better.

 I loved once.
-The first time I feel in love I was twelve years old.
+The first time I fell in love I was twelve years old.
 I know what many are thinking; that’s too young to truly be in love.
 And yes, that’s true somewhat; I was too young to be in love by our adult definition and understanding of it now, but for who I was then, who we were then, it was valid.

 I stayed with him for six years and the day I realized it wasn’t working, that it was time for us to go our separate ways, it felt like dying.
 That is what loss that large feels like.
 Dying.
 I could never explain to anyone what a wonderful man he is, how amazing he was to me, how many times he saved me from myself.
 And to have to let go of the first and only man I ever loved, family included, it was… I can’t even describe that kind of pain.
 He didn’t have the courage to say the words that neither of us wanted to hear after a six year relationship that lasted longer than most marriages we knew.
 So I did it.
 I knew it was best for him, for me, for us, but it was devastating.
 I cried myself to sleep for countless nights for almost a year.
 The calls still came, we still talked, still went out, still included each other in our everyday lives.
 After so long it is hard to teach yourself to be without someone, hard to teach yourself how to be a friend to someone you have never been just a friend to.
 But something was so irrevocably broken.

 Things deteriorated and soon after I moved to D.C.
 We stopped talking.
 I decided I no longer wanted to be the girl in his life who always came in and disrupted things.
 I no longer wanted to be the thing that held him back, that kept him tethered.
 I no longer wanted to be the same scared little girl that he always had to swoop in and save.
 For once, I wanted to be the one to save myself.
 I think that may have made him feel unneeded, like he didn’t have a place or a role in my life.
 And I, in my noble but misguided attempt to be strong and independent, didn’t know how to tell him that I needed him, would always need him, would always love him, that he was still so incredibly invaluable in my life.
 I think I may have broken his heart.
 I don’t know.
-We’ve never talked about it except the politically correct things that one says when trying to prove they are over some pain that could never possibly be repaired like, “It was for the best.”
+We’ve never talked about it except the politically correct things that one says when trying to prove they are over some pain that could never possibly be repaired.
+Cliche things like, “It was for the best.”
 True as it may be, it doesn’t make the pain lessen.